The world of theatre moves fast, especially for Stephen Nickens ’15. Despite this being his first semester

-The Department of Theatre and Dance brought in Emily for an interview.
+The Department of Theatre and Dance asked this tireless actor for an interview.

 T&D: How did you first get involved with theatre?